bellavis/cats-facts/README.md

 ## Development server
 Navigate to the project folder and run `npm install`.
-Make sure you have `mongo` installed on your machine or simply do `sudo npm install -g mongo` and create a local database and a collection called `catsFacts` and `facts` respectively.
+Make sure you have `mongo` installed on your machine or simply do `sudo npm install -g mongo`, run mongo and create a local database and a collection called `catsFacts` and `facts` respectively.

 #### Creat a database
 `use cats-facts`